altocodenl/tagaway/readme.md

    - Select all should work together with load on scroll.
    - dropdown: "upload" -> "recently uploaded"
    - Remove eye next to "view pictures"
-- Upload
-   - Snackbar confirms upload even when pics are still uploading
-   - Sort uploads by start, not end, also when there are no oks.
-   - "0 pictures uploaded" phantom recent upload:
-      -Bug identified: 1) upload repeated pictures.
-The upload system will say "0 pictures uploaded (X repeated)".
-2) Upload new pictures (unrepeated), the upload system will upload new pics.
-After uploading these new pictures, on the "Recent uploads" list the "0 pictures uploaded" will appear.

 ### Todo beta now